What are the penalties incurred if you test positive for drugs?

 In France

-Driving or accompanying a student driver after using drugs is heavily punishable by the highway code.
-Any criminal sanction for this offense also results in an automatic loss of 6 driving license points (which means, for holders of a probationary license for less than a year, administrative invalidation and loss of the right to drive) .
+Driving or accompanying a learner driver after using narcotics is very severely punished by the Highway Code.
+Any criminal sanction for this offence also results in an automatic loss of 6 points on the driving licence (which means, for holders of a probationary licence for less than a year, an administrative invalidation and the loss of the right to drive).

-• up to 2 years of imprisonment and a fine of 4,500 euros
+• up to 2 years imprisonment and a fine of 4,500 euros

-• up to 3 years of imprisonment and a fine of 9,000 euros if the driver also consumed alcohol
+• up to 3 years imprisonment and a fine of 9,000 euros if the driver has also consumed alcohol

-• up to 5 years of imprisonment and a fine of 75,000 euros in the event of a bodily accident
+• up to 5 years imprisonment and a fine of 75,000 euros in the event of bodily injury

-• up to 7 years' imprisonment and a fine of 100,000 euros in the event of a second aggravating circumstance (drug and alcohol or hit-and-run for example)
+• up to 7 years imprisonment and a fine of 100,000 euros in the event of a second aggravating circumstance (drugs and alcohol or hit and run for example)

 Additional penalties may be imposed such as: